ComplexSecurity/knowledge-base/docs/web/authhead.md

 Authorization: Basic dXNlcm5hbWU6cGFzc3dvcmQ=
 ```

->[!info]
+!!! info
->Here, "dXNlcm5hbWU6cGFzc3dvcmQ=" is a base64-encoded string of "username:password".
+    Here, "dXNlcm5hbWU6cGFzc3dvcmQ=" is a base64-encoded string of "username:password".

 A bearer token in OAuth 2.0 may appear to be: